llama-risk/aave-research/frameworks/aave_v3_rec_template.md

 | Uoptimal                  |                |

 **Note**: This assessment follows the LLR-Aave Framework, a comprehensive methodology for asset onboarding and parameterization in Aave V3.
 This framework is continuously updated and [available here](https://github.com/llama-risk/aave-research/blob/main/frameworks/aave_v3_framework.md).

+### Disclaimer

+This review was independently prepared by LlamaRisk, a community-led non-profit decentralized organization funded in part by the Aave DAO.
+LlamaRisk is not directly affiliated with the {name} protocol and did not receive any compensation from {name} for this assessment.